Thames (commercial vehicles): Matford F917WS

 The SUMB came into many versions for the military, many including various special bodies, allowing for payloads up to 2 tons.
 Over 6,000 were produced and delivered to the French army before production ended in 1973.
 The tooling was sold to Renault which however did not procced further with the design, instead providing their own Saviem TP3 to the army as the successor.
-After 1994-1995, a number of SUMB vehicles were converted to use Renault engines as the outdated Ford design was very much uneconomical by now.
+After 1994–1995, a number of SUMB vehicles were converted to use Renault engines as the outdated Ford design was very much uneconomical by now.
 Since 2005, SUMB vehicles started getting retired from military service and sold as surplus products.

-Iveco who went on to purchase Unic would produce an off-road oriented version of its Iveco Daily van which was named the Iveco Daily 4x4 and would also be marketed in France under the Unic brand, effectively filling the gap left by the Simca/Unic SUMB by one of their own models.
+Iveco went on to purchase Unic, and produced an off-road-oriented version of its Iveco Daily van which was named the Iveco Daily 4x4.
+This was marketed in France under the Unic brand, effectively filling the gap left by the Simca/Unic SUMB by one of their own models.